snlaight/snlaight/README.md

  -->
  <h1 align="center">👋 Hi there, I'm <a href="https://github.com/snlaight">Santiago Laight</a>!</h1>
 <h2 align="center"><strong>ABOUT ME</strong></h2>
-I am a _Full-Stack Developer_.
+I am a _Full-Stack Developer.
 Originally born in **Argentina**, I have lived & worked in over 12 countries.
 As an _autodidact_, I have taught myself many skills, including playing the guitar, and most recently, coding.
 Passionate about tech innovation.
 Quick learner.
 <!-- https://shields.io/ -->
 <p align="center"><br/>
  <a href="https://www.linkedin.com/in/santiago-laight/">